-The first three sessions of the course introduce a framework for analysing how economic systems are rooted in available social and technical knowledge, and shaped by the distribution of power.
-The approach draws on the new economics of institutions and emphasizes property rights, transaction costs, political economy, and ideas.
-The remaining nine sessions focus on the impact on economic systems of the new information and communication technologies (ICTs), which have sharply lowered the cost of communication, measurement, and monitoring.
-We examine how new developments such as digitization of data, computerization, the internet, and biotechnology have undermined the status quo and changed the economic, political, and social landscapes.
-We ask: Is a new market structure emerging that differs from what we have known?
-Does internet marketing facilitate or limit price discrimination?
-Does massive availability of personal data threaten privacy?
-Does digitization and the internet require new business models for the creation and distribution of books, music, and news, and are new models emerging?
-Are current intellectual property institutions still relevant?
-How does the new technology affect social issues such as criminal behaviour and crime prevention, democratic processes, political oppression, social movements and resistance under dictators, and the future of big cities?
-What will the organization of production and consumption be like in the near future?
-What will be the future of the internet?
+The first three sessions of the course introduce a framework for analyzing the structure and evolution of economic and other social systems.
+We examine how the structure is constrained by available technologies, including social technologies, and how the shadow of history and the distribution of power shape social system.
+The approach draws on the new economics of institutions, and emphasizes property rights, transaction costs, and the role of ideology.
+The remaining nine sessions examine how the new information and communication technologies (ICTs) impacts economic systems by lowering the costs of communication, measuring, and monitoring.
+We examine how digitization of data, computerization, the internet, and biotechnology have undermined the status quo and changed the social landscape.
+We consider whether a new market structure is emerging; whether internet marketing facilitates or limits price discrimination; whether massive availability of personal data threatens privacy and whether big data will revolutionize social science; how new business models for creating and distributing books, music and other products are emerging.
+We ask whether current intellectual property institutions are still relevant, and how the new technology affects criminal behavior and crime prevention, wars, democratic processes and privacy, political oppression, social movements and resistance under dictators, and the future of big cities.
+And finally, in what direction is the ICT revolution heading?

 The seminar has two main goals: (a) provide you with a theoretical approach for analyzing the structure and evolution of economic systems; (b) encourage you to think systematically and critically about the structure of social systems and institutional change in the new ICT Age.

 This course is for 2nd year MIA and MPP students only.